 You may wonder what it's like to take care of a Siamese Cat before you take the plunge.
 These chatty, sociable cats like to "talk" loudly with their pet parents.
 You might even say this cat breed acts more like a dog because they generally offer their pet parents lots of affection — though you might find a few grumpy Siamese cats here and there.

-They need constant activity to keep themselves busy.
+They need constant playtime and activity to keep themselves busy.
 In general, they like to command center stage and don't like to spend long hours alone.
-You may not want to get a Siamese Cat if you work long hours or spend all your time away from home.
+You may not want to get a Siamese cat if you work long hours or spend all your time away from home.

 Let's dive into the four original color types.
 These colors vary into four different color types: seal point, chocolate point, blue point and lilac point.
 Other cat breeds, like the Oriental, the Balinese, the Tonkinese and the Havana Brown, originate from the Siamese.

 Seal Point Siamese cats distinguish themselves with white or fawn bodies and darker points on their nose, ears, tails and feet.
 Interestingly, you can find darker portions on their face, ears, paws and tail because that’s the coolest part of their bodies.
 The less body heat on that part of the body, the darker their fur.

 The Chocolate Point Siamese cat, also called "Choccies” for short, are rarer than Seal Point Siamese cats.
 However, both types carry such similarities that you can't tell the Chocolate Point and Seal Point apart as kittens — only when they get older can you tell the difference.